wenjunli-0/deepresearch-survey/README.md

 Comprehensive evaluation frameworks for holistic, tool-interactive assessment of research agents.

 _Note: Some key papers may appear in more than one category if they contribute equally to multiple aspects._

-_Ordering: Within each list, key papers are ordered by descending GitHub repository stars as of Aug 25, 2025._

 ## 📚 Related Surveys